RedHatInsights/frontend-components/packages/inventory/doc/props.md

 *boolean = true*

 On the initial mount and when items/sortBy are changed, the inventoryTable ignores `onRefresh` prop.
 By setting the prop to false, you can control this behavior.

+## showTagModal

+*boolean*

+Will enable TagModal even the filter or the column is not shown.